akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “We do.”

 Henry lowered his voice.
-“A word in your ear, Rauthulfr.
-This marriage has another advantage for me.
-There are nearby barons who think my ears do not hear their plotting.”
-He paused.
-“They are wrong.”

-Harold nodded slowly. “The Beaumonts.” - replace name in progress
+“I must be to morrow with Robert Beaumont.
+We plan my return to Normandy.”

+Harold nodded slowly.
+“Greet that man for me.
+Trouble with King Louis?”

 “And others.”
 Henry did not elaborate.
-He did not need to.
-“Stanwey is a good vantage point.
-Close enough to the Rockingham castle to be useful, far enough to be overlooked, if you follow me.”
-He smiled, coldly.

-Harold absorbed this.
-“You are using my daughter’s betrothal as a message.”

-“I am using everything as a message.”
-Henry’s voice was quiet.
-“But that is a king’s burden, not a father’s.
-Your daughter will be well cared for.
-And Stanwey will be a shield, not a sword.”

-He walked to the door, then looked back.
-“Tell no one of this.
-Not even Godfrey.
-He has enough to carry.”

-He paused.
-“One more thing.
-Stanwey will be hers.
-Godfrey will hold it in her name, as her steward, not as its lord.
-That is my gift to you, for the Severn, and for the daughter you have raised.”

-Harold’s throat tightened.
-He nodded, not trusting his voice.

-Henry opened the door.
+“That is a king’s burden, not a father’s, so to night, we shall celebrate.”
+He opened the door.
 “Fetch the children,” he called to a servant.
 “We have news for them.”

 ---